How to Become a Mechanic

 Auto mechanics work in many places, including dealerships, independent repair shops, manufacturing and repair facilities, and research and development facilities.
 If you choose to work for yourself and begin a business, you may work at a shop or even on the road providing mobile diagnostic and repair services.

 Mechanics may also work in the civil sector through local, state, and federal government positions.
-Even the military provides opportunities for auto mechanics to help keep the country safe by providing diagnostic and repair services at home and abroad.
+Even the military provides opportunities for auto and diesel mechanics to help keep the country safe by providing diagnostic and repair services at home and abroad.
+A diesel technology program might be your best fit if you're especially interested in working on large, heavy-duty equipment like military vehicles and tractor-trailers.

 What Education Is Required to Become a Mechanic?